duarte152/andy-dashboard/emails_supervisores_uk.md

 ## EMAIL 3 - Prof. Kathrin Cresswell (University of Edinburgh) 🔥

 **Para:** kathrin.cresswell@ed.ac.uk
-**Assunto:** Prospective MPhil/PhD Applicant - Sociotechnical Approaches to Health IT Adoption | Edinburgh 2027
+**Assunto:** Prospective MRes Student - Sociotechnical Approaches to Health IT Adoption | Edinburgh 2027

 ---

 Dear Professor Cresswell,

-I am writing to inquire about the possibility of pursuing an MPhil or PhD under your supervision at the University of Edinburgh, with a potential start in 2027.
+I am writing to inquire about the possibility of pursuing an MRes under your supervision at the University of Edinburgh, with a potential start in 2027.

 My name is Thiago Rocha Duarte, currently working as Product Specialists & Product Enablement Lead at Laudite, a HealthTech SaaS company in the medical imaging and clinical reporting space.
 My work sits squarely in the territory your research addresses: the messy, socially contingent process by which digital tools either embed into clinical practice or fail to.